usnistgov/vulntology/specification/values/physical-impact.md

   - **Assets**:  Exploitation of the Vulnerability enables excessive use of an asset.
 The excessive use could decrease the usable lifetime of the asset or unnecessarily consume fuel.
   - **Electricity**:  Exploitation of the Vulnerability enables excessive electricity usage
   - **Water**:  Exploitation of the Vulnerability enables excessive water usage
+- **Property Damage**:  An exploit of the Vulnerability could result in physical damage to the device or surrounding environment.

 ![Physical Impact Values Graph](../figures/graphsnippets/PhysicalImpactValuesSnippet.png "Physical Impact Values Graph")